More importantly, how to reverse it!

 Your medic already has the template for treating your diabetes and he has no reason to change that dogma.
 Big Pharma would certainly take a dim view of it if your doctor stopped prescribing their drugs!
 But could the reason you have this disease be because of a simple deficiency?
 Let’s look at the evidence.

 Many people suffer with a condition now known as Metabolic Syndrome or Syndrome X but most don’t know what it is.
-It has been identified in people with adult onset diabetes known as type 2, who may or may not have hypertension.
+It has been identified in people with adult onset diabetes known as type 2 diabetes, who may or may not have hypertension.
 Some patients may have hypertension but no diabetes, but insulin resistance and high blood sugar levels are common in either case.
-Also high levels of low density lipoprotein (LDL) the ‘bad’ cholesterol and midbody fat accumulation is often evident.
+Also high levels of low density lipoprotein (LDL) the so called ‘bad’ cholesterol and midbody fat accumulation is often evident.
 This combination of health disorders collectively increase the risks for diabetes, heart attack, stroke and other cardiovascular diseases.

 What about obesity?